 METAL & WALL PANELING

 Metal roofing systems are possibly the fastest growing segment of the non-residential roofing market.
 This is because metal offers a large selection of styles and colors and has a reputation for longevity.
 Most of the attractive metal systems seen in areas such as shopping centers are called “architectural metal systems” and require a structural supporting deck underneath the metal with a watertight underlayment.

 There are also a “structural metal systems” which are attached to a metal framework and are strong enough not to require any supporting deck.
 The modern versions of these systems utilize hidden fasteners obviating the need to screw through the metal panels to the structure.
 This avoids the previous problems of rust at the screw holes which led to leaks.

 AAA Roofing installs metal roof systems by many manufacturers ranging from almost flat to steep Slope.
 These roofs come in diverse styles such as flat standing seam configurations.
 Finishes include: aluminum, zinc, copper, galvalume and various Kynar type color finishes.

 “Our family owns a commercial building and after years of damage it needed re-roofing.
 We had been putting it off because of cost but it had to be done.
 I was recommended AAA roofing by a client of mine who had work done by them and after a meeting and consultation we were quite impressed..”

-“AAA Roofing has been a roofing subcontractor that I have relied on for the past 15 years, both in Southern California and Northern California.
+“AAA Roofing has been a commercial roofing contractor that I have relied on for the past 15 years in Southern California.
 When I have a need, AAA’s staff and field personnel have always been available to handle the need & complete the work on time, and on budget.
 I would highly recommend this group for any project.”